Monitoring Student Progress, Attendance and Intervention

 5.4 To demonstrate satisfactory course progress, students will need to achieve competency in at least 50% of units in any study period.

-5.5 If a student does not achieve competency in at least 50% of units studied in an assessment period, the Manager – Academic and Student Services (MASS) will meet with the student to develop an intervention strategy for academic improvement, as detailed in section 4 below.
+5.5 If a student does not achieve competency in at least 50% of units studied in an assessment period, the Student Services Coordinator will meet with the student to develop an intervention strategy for academic improvement, as detailed in section 4 below.

 5.6 A copy of the student’s individual strategy and progress reports in achieving improvement will be forwarded to the student.

-5.7 The student’s individual strategy for academic improvement will be monitored over the following term by the Manager – Academic Delivery and Compliance (MADC) and the (MASS) and records of student response to the strategy will be kept.
+5.7 The student’s individual strategy for academic improvement will be monitored over the following term by the Training and Academic Delivery Manager and the Student Services Coordinator and records of student response to the strategy will be kept.

 5.8 If the student does not improve sufficiently academically and achieve satisfactory course progress by the end of the next assessment period, ANIBT will advise the student in writing of its intention to report the student for breach of visa condition 8202, and that they have 20 working days to access ANIBT’s internal complaints and appeals process.

-5.9 The ANIBT will notify DIBP via PRISMS of the student not achieving satisfactory course progress as soon as practicable where
+5.9 The ANIBT will notify Department of Home Affairs via PRISMS of the student not achieving satisfactory course progress as soon as practicable where

 the student does not access the complaints and appeals process within 20 days, or